Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 The display is a 1.52-inch TFT touchscreen at 240 x 283 pixels.
 Let me set expectations honestly: this is not a gorgeous screen.
 Colors are decent and text is readable, but you will notice the pixel density if you look closely.
 It is perfectly adequate for everything the watch needs to do -- navigating menus, reading messages, video calling -- but it is not going to wow anyone with visual quality.
 In direct sunlight, readability is fine.
 Not amazing, but workable.

 Touch responsiveness is reliable.
-My son navigates through menus, scrolls through contacts, and answers calls without frustration.
+Our tester navigates through menus, scrolls through contacts, and answers calls without frustration.
 That is the bar for a kids device, and the TickTalk 5 clears it.

 The silicone band deserves specific mention because TickTalk did something clever here: the cellular antenna is integrated into the strap.
 This means the strap is doing double duty as a comfort component and a signal component.
 In practice, I noticed that the TickTalk 5 held a more stable cellular connection in areas where the TickTalk 4 would occasionally drop to one bar.
 Whether this is entirely due to the antenna-in-strap design or a combination of factors, the result is improved connectivity.

 The band itself is comfortable.
-My son wore it all day every day, including during sleep on a few occasions when he forgot to take it off.
+Our tester wore it all day every day, including during sleep on a few occasions when he forgot to take it off.
 The buckle closure is easy enough for an 8-year-old to operate independently, and the hole spacing accommodates wrists from roughly age 4 or 5 up to about 12.

 One design note for parents of very young kids: TickTalk markets the TickTalk 5 for ages 3 to 12, and while it will physically fit a 3-year-old's wrist, I think the sweet spot is realistically 5 to 12.
 A 3 or 4-year-old will struggle with the touchscreen interface and will not get much use out of the communication features.
 By age 5, most kids can navigate the basics with some guidance.